Bad Elf Flex: Charging the Bad Elf Flex

 Troubleshooting

-If you run into issues during setup or data collection, try the following steps.
+If you run into battery issues, try the following:

 Slow Charging